Could air traffic controllers help end the government shutdown?

 (Image credit: Illustration by Stephen Kelly / Shutterstock / Getty Images)

 There appears to be no end in sight to the government shutdown, but one specific group of federal employees may be able to steer Congress toward a resolution: air traffic controllers.
 With the shutdown firmly in place, airports across the U.S. are dealing with major delays and safety concerns due to controller staffing shortages — the same issue that eventually led to the last shutdown being resolved in 2019.
-Air traffic controllers could once again prove crucial in bringing Democrats and the GOP to a deal, but this may be easier said than done.
+Air traffic controllers could once again prove crucial in bringing Democrats and the GOP to a deal, but it will be easier said than done.

 What did the commentators say?